ansys/pydpf-core/doc/source/getting_started/write_doc/guide_lines_tutorials.rst

 Code blocks
 ~~~~~~~~~~~

-The tutorials must have code blocks where you show how you actually implement the coode.
+The tutorials must have code blocks where you show how you actually implement the code.
 The guidelines for the code snippets are:

 - Use the `jupyter sphinx<jupyter_sphinx_ext>`_ extension to show code blocks.
 Its executes embedded code in